mercure-imaging/mercure-totalsegmentator/README.md

 # **mercure-totalsegmentator**
 <br>

-Mercure module to deploy [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) tool for segmentation of 104 classes in CT images.
-This module runs as a docker container in mercure, it can be added to an existing mercure installation using docker tag : *mercureimaging/mercure-totalsegmentator*.
+Mercure module to deploy [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) tool for segmentation of 104 classes in CT images and 56 classes in MR images.
+This module runs as a docker container in mercure, it can be added to an existing mercure installation using docker tag :
+`mercureimaging/mercure-totalsegmentator:v2`.
 <br>
-The current version of the module is configured to run the TotalSegmentator at at lower resolution (3mm) so it is CPU compatible.
-To run at high resolution, minor code edits are required to remove the *--fast* TotalSegmentator option and to enable GPU processing if desired.
+The current version of the module is configured to run the TotalSegmentator at a lower resolution (3mm) if only CPU is available and at high resolution when GPU (cuda device) is available.
+Also, the pipeline will automatically run the correct subcommand for TotalSegmentator depending on whether the input data is 'CT' or 'MR'.
 <br>

 # Installation